gjellerup1857/abbv/README.md

 ### Development environment

 To simplify the process of testing your changes you can create an unpacked development environment.
-For that run one of the following command:
+For that run one of the following commands:

 `npx gulp devenv -t {chrome|firefox} -m {2|3}`

+`npm run build:dev {chrome|firefox}`

+`npm run build:dev:all`

+The second two are aliases for the first.
+Both build manifest v2 versions, where the second also by default builds both the Chrome and Firefox versions.

-This will create a _devenv.*_ directory in the project directory.
+All will create a _devenv.*_ directory in the project directory.
 You can load the directory as an unpacked extension under _chrome://extensions_ in Chromium-based browsers, and under _about:debugging_ in Firefox.
 After making changes to the source code re-run the command to update the development